O3Labs/o3-docs/README.md

 https://github.com/O3Labs/o3-docs/blob/master/website/sidebars.json

+If you'd like to modify the dAPI docs, you can find them [in the o3-dapi repository](https://github.com/O3Labs/o3-dapi/tree/master/packages/neo/docs).

 ### Viewing a file while editing

 After adding your new document to the `sidebars.json`, you can run the website locally.